-Getting lost as we tried to find an onramp back onto the Interstate, we drove through the ghetto, which is always fun.
-The Hemingway Museum is in a very nice, upscale neighborhood of Oak Park.
-Looking for an onramp back to the Interstate, however which are not easy to find in Chicago we ended up in a decidedly bad neighborhood.
+Getting lost, we drove through the ghetto, which is always fun.
+The Hemingway Museum is in the very nice, upscale neighborhood of Oak Park, but while looking for an on-ramp onto the Interstate — not easy to find in — we ended up in a decidedly bad neighborhood.
 I held my breath as we drove until we got to a neighborhood with White people walking around.
 Images of Reginald Denny getting beaten half to death during the Los Angeles riots came to mind.
 Yes, I know, I'm a racist.

 I pulled into a gas station for a fill-up.
-My visit to the cashier, a young black man, went without incident.
-After I had returned to the car to pump gas, however, Tara went in to get a couple Cokes.
+My visit to the young black male cashier went without incident.
+After I had returned to the car to pump gas, however, Tara went in to get a couple of Cokes.
 After she paid, she was flat-out told by the cashier: "Now, get outta here."
 Upon returning to the car, her words to me were, "We're still in a bad neighborhood."
 So, we got out of there as requested.

 Anyway, in the morning when we went to offload our baggage, I simply assumed I would have to pay the parking bill in order to get the key back, if only for the purpose of opening the car trunk.
 As we were on our way back out of the garage, on foot with the car still parked upstairs, the attendant whistled at us and waved us over to his cage.